digipres/workbench/src/dataflows/tna-cc.md

 place tna-oc "On-Site Offline\nOCFL Repository"

 start records@ssys
-"""The National Archives of the UK accepts records from a wide range of government departments""""
+"""The National Archives of the UK accepts records from a wide range of government departments"""

 copy records@ssys records@tna-in "Transfer"
 """Records intended for long-term retention are transferred to the workstation of the staff member(s) involved."""